IARCP | CERTIFICATION | CRCMP(Re)I

 CRCMP

-The IARCP offers distance learning and online certification programs in most countries, and in-house instructor-led training programs in companies and organizations in many countries.
+The IARCP provides distance learning and online certification programs globally, along with in-house, instructor-led training programs for companies and organizations in many countries.

 A. Distance learning and online certification programs.